Nish8192/Number-Guessing-Game/README.md

 Instructions on running the Guessing Game

 1. Ensure Node.js is installed on your system.
+2. Clone repository to local system.
-2. Run 'npm install' via command line in root project folder to install dependencies.
+3. Run 'npm install' via command line in root project folder to install dependencies.
-3. Run 'node server.js' via command line to start Node server.
+4. Run 'node server.js' via command line to start Node server.
-4. Navigate to localhost:8000 or 127.0.0.1:8000 in your browser to start the game.
+5. Navigate to localhost:8000 or 127.0.0.1:8000 in your browser to start the game.

     a.
 The left side of the window contains a log of previous guesses.